samsonsim2/camerakit-web-w-recordfeature/README.md

 > **DO NOT USE THIS REPOSITORY FOR CLIENT PROJECTS**
 > The Camera Kit App Token will be exposed in the client-side code, making it accessible to anyone who visits the web AR app.
 This could lead to unauthorized usage and potential security risks.

-## Features
+## Features ✨

-- **Recording Feature**: Users can record videos showcasing Snap Lens effects by simply pressing a button.
+- **Recording Feature** 📹: Users can record videos showcasing Snap Lens effects by simply pressing a button.
-- **Share & Download**: After processing the video, users can:
+- **Share & Download** 💾: After processing the video, users can:
-  - **Share**: Easily share the video to any social media app on their phone.
+  - **Share** 📤: Easily share the video to any social media app on their phone.
-  - **Download**: Save the video locally for future use.
+  - **Download** ⬇️: Save the video locally for future use.

-## Tech Stack
+## Tech Stack 🛠️

-- Camera Kit for Web
+- Camera Kit for Web 📸
-- Webpack (for bundling and local HTTPS development)
+- Webpack (for bundling and local HTTPS development) 📦
-- JavaScript/HTML/CSS
+- JavaScript/HTML/CSS 💻
-- MediaRecorder API (for video recording)
+- MediaRecorder API (for video recording) 🎬
-- Web Share API (for sharing functionality)
+- Web Share API (for sharing functionality) 🔗

-## Project Structure
+## Project Structure 📁

 ```
 ├── src/                # Source files